GoyoStach/goyo-shop-next-app/README.md

     - [x] Shared layout with landing page (Header, Footer)
     - [ ] Page with categories
     - [ ] Single page product
+        - [x] Infos regarding the product.
+        - [ ] Loading squeleton for product
+        - [ ] Caroussel of images that will swap the main one.
+        - [ ] See more

 - [ ] Cart component